phorton1/Arduino-teensyExpression/design/readme_songmachine.md

   The LOOP, SYNTH, and GUITAR
   VOLUME statements allow you to set the volumes (pedals) to the given values.
-These statement accept an optional **fade time** parameter, measured in 10ths of a secondm over which the given volume change will take place.
+These statement accept an optional **fade time** parameter, measured in 10ths of a second over which the given volume change will take place.
 A fade_time of zero (0) means that that the volume change will take place immediately.
 The default fade time, if none is specified is 2 (0.2 seconds) to avoid pops and clicks from abpruptly changing